pickyourtrail_logo

 Notes

-Pro Tip: Buy online to skip queues and secure your koala photo slot in advance.
+Pro Tip: Buy online for a 10% discount, skip queues, and secure koala slots.

 Lone Pine Koala Sanctuary Opening Hours & Best Time to Visit